strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 - `connect` and `disconnect` perform partial updates
 - `set` performs a full update, effectively replacing all existing relations

-Using the longhand syntax with `connect` allows adding [positional arguments](#longhand-syntax) to define an order for relations.

 ```json
 /**
  * Partial update (will add/remove the specified relations)